pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-fork-of-a-core-package.md

 10. Follow the steps in the [Publishing guide](#publishing) to publish your new package

-## Merging Upstream Changes into Your Package
+## Merging upstream changes into your package

 The code in the original package will continue to evolve over time, either to fix bugs or to add new enhancements.
 You may want to incorporate some or all of those updates into your package.
-To do so, you can follow [these steps](#maintaining-a-fork-of-a-core-package) for merging upstream changes into your package.
+To do so, you can follow [these steps](../maintaining-a-fork-of-a-core-package) for merging upstream changes into your package.